rust-lang/rust-by-example/src/types/cast.md

     // Unless it already fits, of course. println!(" 128 as a i16 is: {}", 128 as i16);

-    // 128 as u8 -> 128, whose value in 8-bit two's complement representation is:
+    // In boundary case 128 value in 8-bit two's complement representation is -128
     println!(" 128 as a i8 is : {}", 128 as i8);

     // repeating the example above